katrintirok/python-environmental-lesson/_episodes/01-intro-to-python.md

 NumPy arrays are multidimensional containers of items of the same type.
 That is, unlike lists, numpy arrays can only contain e.g. integers/floats or strings, but not both.
 They allow us to perform batch operations on data without any `for` loops (we will discuss loops in episode 5).
 This is called _vectorization_ and is something that is not possible on python's lists.

 > ## Challenge - lists and numpy arrays
 > Create a list, l1, with numbers 2,4,6,8 and another list, l2,  with letters a,b,c,d.
-Create two numpy arrays, a1 and a2, with the same content.
-Then do the following operations:
+Create two numpy arrays, a1 and a2, with the same content as l1 and l2.
+Then do the following operations (you will get ERROR messages for some of the operations!):
 > 1. multiply l1, l2, a1, and a2 by 2
 > 2. add 2 to l1, l2, a1, and a2
 > 3. divide l1, l2, a1, and a2 by 2